lean-web/lean-jsx-workspace/packages/lean-jsx-docs/docs/tutorial-basics/create-a-dynamic-component.md

 For a component to have dynamic behavior -that is, to being able to update or re-render its contents without reloading the whole page- it needs to be explicitely configured as a **dynamic component**.

-Currently, creating a dynamic process is a bit more convolved process than creating a static component, and it requires the usage of the `GetDynamicComponent` helper function:
+Currently, creating a dynamic component can be achived in two ways: Using the `GetDynamicComponent` helper function, or extending the `DynamicComponent` abstract class:

+## GetDynamicComponent

 ```jsx
 export const MyDynamicComponent = GetDynamicComponent<MyData,SXLGlobalContext>(